Since 2013, we’ve been posting our choice for Cigar of the Year.

 This year I discovered a new cigar.
 It’s not really new to the cigar world but it’s new to me.

-The 2015 Cigar Intel Cigar of the Year Runner Up is the Rocky Patel Decade Cameroon.
+The 2015 Cigar Intel Cigar of the Year Runner-Up is the Rocky Patel Decade Cameroon.
+(UPDATE 11/28/17: It appears the Rocky Patel Decade Cameroon is discontinued!)

 I’ve only recently discovered these and have been burning through them like Boy Scouts burning through fire wood at a camp out.
 I’m not sure why c.gar never mentioned these to me that jerk.